DEFRA/software-development-standards/docs/processes/github_security_alerts.md

-# Bypassing GitHub security controls
+# Resolving GitHub security alerts

 We have controls on our [Defra GitHub organisation](https://github.com/defra) that require approval to:
 - bypass GitHub push protection